BrandonMan123/MRG_Racecar_App/README.md

 * April Tag publisher
   - Sends string messages to the april tag topic.
 It can be used for any purpose.
 It publishes messages when the publish message is clicked on the controller screen.

+# Changing topics to publish
+You can change topics to publish from the 'Publishers and Subscribers' tab.
+However, this can only be done when you are disconnected from your robot.
+As of now, you will have to manually input the topics you want every time you quit and reopen the app.

+# Author
+Brandon Man, brandonkingyiuman@gmail.com
+research intern at MIT CSAIL